-Of the many variations of the triceps extension, one of the better ones is the lying triceps extension.
+The lying triceps extension is one of the best triceps exercises you can do.
 It is especially beneficial for the midsection of the muscle.

-One major muscle is involved: the triceps brachii, a large muscle that covers the entire back of the upper arm.
-It is divided into three parts, the lateral, medial and long heads.
+One major muscle is involved in the lying triceps extension: the triceps brachii.
+This is the large muscle that covers the entire back of the upper arm.
+It is divided into three parts, the lateral, medial, and long heads.

 At the upper end, the long head is attached to the scapula (shoulder blade) just below the shoulder joint (under the armpit).
 The lateral and medial heads do not cross the shoulder joint.
-The lateral head attaches to the upper half of the humerus (upper-arm bone) in the middle of the bone shaft and the medial portion attaches to a wide area of the lower part of the humerus, extending nearly two-thirds the length of the bone.
-Because of the inside area of attachment, this portion of the triceps is most powerful in elbow extension, especially at the beginning of the movement.
+The lateral head attaches to the upper half of the humerus (upper arm bone) in the middle of the bone shaft.
+The medial portion attaches to a wide area of the lower part of the humerus.
+This extends nearly two-thirds the length of the bone.
+Because of the inside area of attachment, this portion of the triceps is most powerful in elbow extension.
+This is true especially at the beginning of the movement.

 At the lower end, all three heads run into a common tendon, which inserts on the olecranon process of the ulna.

 In the elbow joint the major action is extension, in which the upper and lower arms move away from each other.
 In this exercise, the upper arm undergoes slight extension and the lower arm moves away from the upper arm until the arm is fully extended (straightened).

 Elbow and shoulder joint extension and the muscles involved are needed in all activities that require downward-and-backward or upward-and-forward pushing actions.
 Examples are pushing yourself upward and forward out of a chair or pushing a weight overhead.